 To avoid placing yourself and your employees at undue risk, neither you nor any employee should ever open the store alone.
 One person should always be observing the local surroundings for any suspicious behavior or conditions, like unfamiliar cars in the parking lot.

 If your security system is equipped with a panic code or dress code, be sure anyone who may be opening the store is as familiar with the arm and disarm codes.
 Practice using this code so it stays fresh in everyone’s minds.
-Security experts recommend changing your alarm codes two to four times per year, but you can certainly change them more often if you’d like.

 Once you are inside the store, doors should never be left unlocked before you open for business.
 If necessary, post an employee at the door to let in other employees or possible suppliers and distributors.
 Make sure the door is relocked after each person leaves, especially if you’re in the process of transporting cash or depositing cash into your register or point of sale system’s cash drawer.